k9mail/k9mail-docs/docs/accounts/add.md

 **Authentication**: This specifies which authentication method to use.
 Available options are:

-* **Normal Password**: This is the default method that will automatically detect which authentication methods are supported.
+* **Normal password**: This is the default method that will automatically detect which authentication methods are supported.
 You shouldn't need to change this.
-* **Encrypted Password**: Use this if your server doesn't support transport security but supports the CRAM_MD5 authentication method.
+* **Encrypted password**: Use this if your server doesn't support transport security but supports the CRAM_MD5 authentication method.
-* **Client Certificate**: Use this if the service supports authentication using the client certificate from the TLS connection.
+* **Client certificate**: Use this if the service supports authentication using the client certificate from the TLS connection.
 If the server requires *both* certificate and password, choose one of the "Password" options here.
+* **Password, transmitted insecurely**: (Only displayed if Security is "None") Use only as a last resort.
+The password will be transmitted without any encryption.

 **Password**: The password that's needed to authenticate to the SMTP server.
 This is often, though not always, identical to the password for the incoming server.

-**Client Certificate**: If the server expects a TLS client certificate to be provided during the initial connection, use this to select one from the local Android certificate store.
+**Client certificate**: If the server expects a TLS client certificate to be provided during the initial connection, use this to select one from the local Android certificate store.

 To complete the outgoing server configuration click "Next".
 Again, K-9 Mail tries to connect to the server to verify